James Outman Preview, Player Props: Dodgers vs. Guardians

 - Outman has 14 doubles, three triples, 15 home runs and 50 walks while batting .250.

-- Among qualifying hitters in MLB, he ranks 95th in batting average, 30th in on-base percentage, and 83rd in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 93rd, his on-base percentage ranks 31st, and he is 82nd in the league in slugging.

-- In 53.0% of his 115 games this season, Outman has picked up at least one hit.
-He's also had 24 multi-hit games.
+- Outman has reached base via a hit in 61 games this year (of 115 played), and had multiple hits in 24 of those games.

-- In 10.4% of his games this year, he has gone deep, and 3.5% of his trips to the dish.
+- He has homered in 10.4% of his games this year, and 3.5% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.